Skip to main content

 3. For Action Type, select Update a Record.

-4. For Label, type in Close Task.
+4. For Label, enter Close Task.

 5. Click Save.

-Now we select the fields that we want to appear on the Close Task quick action.
+Now we update the Close Task quick action’s layout to select the fields that we want to appear on the action.
 You can easily make a field required or read-only through its field properties.

-After you set the fields on the action layout, you can add predefined field values for any of the fields on the task record.
 In this example, we marked the Due Date field as required.

+After you set the fields and save the action layout, you can add predefined field values for any of the fields on the task record.
 We also added a predefined value for the Status field to be changed to Completed.

-Set predefined field value for Status
+Predefined field value for Status.

-Now that we’re done configuring the action, we add it to the Task page layout.
-Then users can access it from a task record page in both Lightning Experience and the Salesforce mobile app.
+Now users can access the Close Task action from a task record page in both Lightning Experience and the Salesforce mobile app.
 Here’s an example of a Close Task action on the Tasks page.

-Close Task action on the Tasks page
+Close Task action on the Tasks page.

 Clicking Close Task brings up the action, which the user can quickly act upon and save.

-Close Task action overlay
+Close Task action overlay.

 Here’s what it looks like in the Salesforce mobile app.

-Close Task action in the Salesforce app
+Close Task action in the Salesforce mobile app.

 Prepopulate Fields with Values